swapnilgarg7/ArrowDetection/README.md

 [Math](https://docs.python.org/3/library/math.html)

 ## Working of the Program
-The program first converts the live camera feed image into a Canny image and then detect objects with 7 corners within the camera frame(Ignoring small ones).
+The program first masks the red colour part of image through HSV values using image segmentation.
-Then it converts the image into HSV format so that it can then detect which of those 7 cornered objects were red in colour.
+Then it detects in the masks the objects that have 7 corners(arrows have 7 corners).
-If it does, it is detected as a Red Arrow.
+It checks if the area of the object is above 1000pixels as a treshold value to remove small objects.

 After this, the minimum rectangle that would bound the arrow is found.
 It's longest edge is taken as the line with which we should calculate the angle of vertical axis with.